moretticb/moretticb.github.io/_posts/blog/2016-08-10-color-sensor-prototype-using-neural-networks.md

 Multi-Layer Perceptron is a feedforward architecture of ANNs, having an input (non-neural) layer, hidden layers and an output layer.
 This network is trained by backpropagation algorithm, performing supervised learning (learning by examples).

 Topology configuration (i.e., size of each layer) are defined according to a specific problem to be worked on.
 For this color sensor, as illustrated below, the neural network receives 3 inputs (RGB values), having one hidden layer with 6 neurons and an output layer with 10 neurons - just recalling: the output layer must have the same number of classes (colors, in this case), for a binarized output.
-Hidden-layer sizes are empirically obtained, stablishing ranges of values to train and find potentially good results (this can be a bit difficult and slow sometimes).
+Hidden-layer sizes are empirically obtained, establishing ranges of values to train and find potentially good results (this can be a bit difficult and slow sometimes).

 <iframe width="600" height="560" src="/mlpcmdgen/index.html#3,6,10,-1" style="max-width: 600px; width: 100%;" frameborder="0"></iframe>